 Changes in Nourishment Practices

 The beachscape of Delaware's first resort town, Rehoboth, has changed a lot over the years.
-Since being devastated by a coastal storm in 1962, beach nourishment activities have been conducted in Rehoboth on a fairly regular basis.
-A major project to widen the beach and create a protective dune took place in 2005.
+Since being devastated by the large storm in 1962, beach nourishment activities have been conducted in Rehoboth on a fairly regular basis.
+In 2005, a major project to widen the beach and create a protective dune took place.
 Nourishment projects can be funded through state and federal sources due to the magnitude of their impact on the tourism economy and the safety of coastal residents and businesses.
 Keep in mind, different projects at different times have different needs.

 Increasing sustainability by restoring natural processes